JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Vision Pipeline/README.md

 ## Vision Pipeline

-For the 2021-2022 FTC Challenge, one of the main tasks that our robot had to perform was color detection in 3D space.
+For the 2021-2022 FTC Challenge, a key task that our robot needed to be able to perform was color detection in 3D space.
-Each team had their own custom physical marker that they could use for vision detection.
-Before the round started, the marker was randomly placed either to the left, center, or right of the robot as illustrated in the colored squares on the field in the image below.
+Each team had their own custom physical marker they could use for vision detection.
+Before the round started, the marker was randomly placed either to the left, center, or right of the robot, as illustrated in the colored squares on the field in the image below.
 <p align="left">
   <img src="./Media/GameMarker.png" alt="Game Marker" width="500">
 </p>

 In the example image, a model traffic cone is used as the marker.
-We decided to base our vision detection on color and so we made our marker a lime green cone.
-In order to actually capture video, we used a small logitech camera and integrated it into our software using [EasyOpenCV](https://github.com/OpenFTC/EasyOpenCV), a library that allows for easier integration with the popular computer vision library, [OpenCV](https://opencv.org/).
+We decided to base our vision detection on color, so we made our marker a lime green cone.
+In order to capture video, we used a small Logitech camera and integrated it into our code using [EasyOpenCV](https://github.com/OpenFTC/EasyOpenCV), a library that allows for easy integration with the popular computer vision library, [OpenCV](https://opencv.org/).

-Our idea was to apply a filter that converted the BGR video data into HSV data where we could limit what hue, saturation, and value for each pixel that is processed.
-We would detect where only the lime pixels were using the vision pipeline.
-If there were the most lime pixels on the left side of the camera's view, then that must mean that the marker is on the left.
-We decided to only check the left and right side of the camera's view for lime pixels, determining that the marker was in the center if there was not a presence of lime pixels in the left or right side.
+Our idea was to apply a filter that converted the BGR video data into HSV data, where we could limit the hue, saturation, and value of each pixel that was processed.
+We detected where the lime pixels were using this filter.
+If the most lime pixels appeared on the left side of the camera's view, then that must mean that the marker is on the left.
+We decided to only check the left and right sides of the camera's view for lime pixels, determining that the marker was in the center if there were no lime pixels on the left or right sides.

 ```java